Bach's complete vocal works in performance

 A unique concept

-The foundation's aim is not to simply perform the cantatas one by one, but to provide a thorough experience of Bach and a deeper appreciation of his music.
+Our aim is not to simply perform the cantatas one by one, but to provide a thorough experience of Bach and a deeper appreciation of his music.
 That is why we perform the works according to their place in the church calendar and round out the programme with complementary modules.

 One and a half hours prior to the concert, conductor Rudolf Lutz and theologist Karl Graf give a workshop on the musical and theological background of the evening's cantata.